smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 The type of table referred to below is a base table.
 A base table is a permanent table stored in the database and contains the actual data in the form of rows and columns.
 Base tables can have `NOT NULL`, `UNIQUE`, `PRIMARY KEY`, `FOREIGN KEY`, `CHECK`, and `DEFAULT` constraints.

-In this example, we create a table named `Employees`, insert a record using the `VALUES` constructor, and then select from the table.
+In this example, we create a table named `Employees`, insert two records using the `VALUES` constructor, and then select from the table.

 ```sql
 CREATE TABLE Employees